This section provides a brief overview of the behaviour and rewards policy at The Hamble School.

 Rewards – KS3 and KS4 Prizes

 In addition to these awards, there is an annual ‘Whole School Prize Giving’ ceremony that celebrates the achievements of those whose effort or attainment has been exemplory throughout the year.
-In 2016 this prestigeous event was held at St Mary’s Stadium; an inspirational evening in which The Hamble School and our parents recognised the accomplishments of our highly talented students.
+This is a prestigeous event held at St Mary’s Stadium; an inspirational evening in which The Hamble School and our parents recognised the accomplishments of our highly talented students.